oscarbranson/oscarbranson.github.io/about/index.md

 ads: false
 ---

 I am a scuba-diving farmer from Wales who got stuck at university, and ended up studying plankton shells.
-At the moment, I do this in California.
+At the moment, I do this in Australia.

 If you want the nitty-gritty, [**have a look at my CV**](/assets/140928_FullCV.pdf).